stan-dev/math/CONTRIBUTING.md

 4. Rolling your own function in the `internal` namespace

 Functions in the `internal` namespace should only be used in a single file, else they should be in the `stan math` namespace with proper documentation and tests.
 It's helpful and good for functions in the `internal` namespace to have at least a one liner comment giving the intent of the function.

+Some other random tips

+1. Make something `const` if it can be const.
+2. Use the necessary error checking available in the `err` folder for your methods inputs and outputs.
+If your method can't throw an error, make it `noexcept`.